 The results: AC vs fan electricity comparison data

-I already had suspected that an air conditioner would draw more electricity to work that a standard ceiling or box fan, but I wasn’t ready for what I discovered!
+I already had suspected that an air conditioner would draw more electricity to work than a standard ceiling fan or box fan, but I wasn’t ready for what I discovered!

 As you can see below, not only does an AC unit use more electricity, but it requires a huge amount of power compared to a fan.
 Even when the cooling mode (compressor) isn’t in operation it’s at least almost the same power requirement as a fan at low speed.

 How to read the measurements